vboyce/Maze/docs/install.md

 ```
 This may take a few minutes to run, but when it finishes you can check that the output file contains Maze materials for the input file.

-Trouble shooting notes:
+## Troubleshooting notes:

 If you get errors about pytorch version 1.3.1 not being available, check what version of Python you have; if it's 3.8 or newer, you need to downgrade to 3.7 to be able to install the right version of pytorch.
+I recommend using [conda](https://docs.conda.io/projects/conda/en/latest/) to create a separate environment for Maze.

 If you get errors about `no such file or directory`, check that you ran set_up.py.
 (Note: if set_up.py isn't working, you can also manually download the files mentioned in set_up.py and move them to the appropriate locations.)